 If you are noticing unusually high water bills that aren’t related to use, it may be because you have a leak in your pipelines.
 A leak can be caused by many reasons such as a clog, tree root intrusion, or simple age and weakening.
 If you have a leak, a professional at NuFlow can easily locate it and recommend a repair using our trenchless technology.

 Trenchless repairs do not require us to dig on your property.
 This is becoming the new standard in the plumbing industry because it allows us to provide accurate repairs in a quick and affordable way.
 Common trenchless services include camera inspections, sewer lining, hydro jetting, and pipe bursting.
 Without any need to dig or excavate, trenchless repairs are often cheaper, faster, and cleaner.

 What kind of water heater is right for me?

 Conventional tank water heaters used to be the standard and are still commonly used in a majority of homes.
-Tankless water heaters are a becoming a more popular option, however, because they take up less space and have a longer life-span.
-Regardless, both water heaters styles have their benefits and consequences.
+Tankless water heaters are becoming a more popular option, however, because they take up less space and have a longer life-span.
+Regardless, both water heaters' styles have their benefits and consequences.
 We are available to discuss which option best fits you and your property’s needs.

 How can I tell if I have a leak?